-They had an old pension scheme with an insurance company who were not able to change its rules to become a qualifying scheme.
-We helped guide them through the process of how to advise the employees of the changes about to take place and set up a new scheme that fulfilled their statutory obligations.
+Graham and Tracy were successful joint shareholders at a business based in Telford.
+They were referred to us for advice relating to setting up a Workplace pension.
+They had an old pension scheme with an insurance company but they were not able to change their rules in order to become a qualifying scheme and so they needed an alternative.
+We helped guide them through the process of how to advise their employees of the changes about to take place and how to set-up a new scheme that fulfilled all their statutory obligations.